Harry Kane scores a treble as Bayern Munich maintain perfect start to Bundesliga

 Kaishu Sano and Dominik Kohr opened the scoring before the latter was dismissed and although they were reduced to 10 men, Mainz went on to extend their lead with goals from Paul Nebel and Armindo Sieb, with Samuel Essende’s goal a consolation for Augsburg.

-Hamburg earned their first top-flight since being promoted as they beat bottom-of-the-table Heidenheim 2-1.
+Hamburg earned their first top-flight win since being promoted as they beat bottom-of-the-table Heidenheim 2-1.

+Cologne sustained their first league defeat of the season after being beaten 3-1 by RB Leipzig, who recorded their third straight Bundesliga win.

 Jude Bellingham made his first appearance for Real Madrid this season as they beat Espanyol 2-0 at the Bernabeu.